 2. No, seriously.
 It takes an astounding amount of data to train cars that drive themselves.
 Consider Alphabet’s Waymo, often touted as a leader in the field.
 In July 2019, the firm had driving data on 10 million miles driven in the real world, and 10 billion miles driven in simulation.
 Between December 2016 and November 2017, Waymo’s self-driving cars drove approximately 560,000 km, but a human driver had to take the wheel and correct the vehicle 63 times – on average every 9,000 km.
 Although these figures may seem impressive, Andrew Chatham, Head of Mapping at Waymo, admitted: “A critical success factor in our work is that we are very selective in where and when we drive.
 We don’t drive in the heavy traffic of Mumbai, where traffic conditions are very demanding.
 Nor do we drive in the worst snowstorm you can imagine.“

 With that caveat, the three most well-funded players in the world are Cruise, Argo AI, and Waymo — all from the United States.
-In this contest of giants, Cruise is ahead with over €4.5 billion sourced from Honda and GM, two major automobile manufacturers.
-VW and Ford, two other automakers, have also invested in Argo AI, which has received funding of more than €3 billion.
-Waymo has been funded with a total of €2.57 billion and is part of Google's parent company Alphabet.
+Cruise is ahead with over €4.5 billion sourced from Honda and GM, two major automobile manufacturers in this contest of giants.
+VW and Ford, two other automakers, have also invested in Argo AI, which has received more than €3 billion in funding.
+Waymo has been funded with a total of €2.57 billion and is part of Google’s parent company Alphabet.
 The European startup with the most funding in this field is TTTech with a comparatively low €169 million.

 About this briefing: